How about that Bayes: Bayesian techniques and the simple pendulum: The period of a simple pendulum

-Realistic measurements are generated by making a set of simple choices informed by experience in undergraduate teaching laboratories.
-In these laboratories, standard advice about the uncertainty is that the uncertainty of a measurement is equal to half of the smallest increment of the measurement device.
-A common measuring device in teaching laboratories includes meter sticks with milimetre gradations, corresponding to an uncertainty of $\pm 0.0005$ m.
-Recently, the use of smartphone accelerometers in teaching laboratories has become more common \cite{McGill101}.
-The time step in these measurements is significantly more precise than the precision of a stopwatch and is not impacted by human reaction times.
-Common measurements with accelerometers in recent courses at McGill University had uncertainty of approximately $\pm 0.02$ s \cite{McGill101}.
-Typical advice given to students is to time up to 10 periods of a pendulum in order to reduce the relative error on the measurement, a process replicated in the model used in this work.
-This study assumes that measurements are normally distributed with standard deviation corresponding to the uncertainty in timing alone.
-It further assumes that there are no systematic biases in the measurements.
-Generated data is used for this study in order to calculate an idealized limit without systematic bias and without needing to account for complexities such as different pendulum lengths and a variety of other effects already discussed.
-Generated data used in model validation is termed ``pseudodata" while generated data used for the final inference is termed ``proxy data".
+In teaching laboratories, more precise timing mechanisms may also be available and the use of smartphone accelerometers in teaching laboratories has become more common \cite{McGill101}.
+These measurements are significantly more precise than the precision of a stopwatch and are not impacted by human reaction times.
+Common measurements with smartphone accelerometers in recent courses at McGill University had uncertainty of approximately $\pm 0.02$ s \cite{McGill101}, while timing uncertainties with a photodiode timer used in the measurements performed for this work are smaller still -- $\pm 0.005$ s.
+Finally, timing uncertainty corresponding to the use of a stopwatch in model selection is taken to be $0.250\sqrt{2}$ s, corresponding to a reaction time of $0.250$ s \cite{10.1093/geronj/44.2.P29} to start and stop the timer added in quadrature.
+Advice given to students is to time up to 10 periods of a pendulum in order to reduce the relative error on the measurement, a process replicated in this work.
+This study assumes that measurements are normally distributed with standard deviation corresponding to the uncertainty.

-In order to determine when the small angle approximation becomes insufficient using realistic measurements, realistic choices must be made.
-Different values of the ``true" gravitational acceleration and timing precision may be specified when generating data; it is then possible to specify the initial angular displacement and produce pseudo- and proxy data that reflects the precision of data in introductory teaching laboratories.
+Different values of the timing precision may be specified when generating pseudodata; it is then possible to specify the initial angular displacement and produce pseudodata that reflects the precision of data in introductory teaching laboratories.

-With this choice for pseudodata generation, it is possible to plot raw model predictions from the two methods of calculating the period of a simple pendulum.
-This is shown in Fig.~\ref{fig:T-sa-vs-exact}, where it is clear that the models become increasingly differentiable as $\theta_0$ increases.
-This lends credence to the study and suggests that as $\theta_0$ increases, progressively stronger preference for a more complex model will be found.